 Rewa Lodge in the small country of Guyana in South America is run by locals.
 They serve local seasonal dishes and locally made alcohol.
 Energy at the venue is limited and is generally solar powered with the occassional use of a generator.

 Uxua in Brazil has been nominee for Virtuoso’s Sustainable Tourism Leadership Award for 3 years in a row.
-The resort in partnership with NGO Despertar has created MAMA TRANCOSO – Movimento Ambientalista Mukaú Aponem, an eco-education initiatives to education 10 people into becoming environmental activists over a year.
+The resort in partnership with NGO Despertar has created MAMA TRANCOSO – Movimento Ambientalista Mukaú Aponem, an eco-education initiatives that provides 15 students per-year a paid internship focusing on environmental and activism basics.
 In an effort to keep the tradition alive the hotel also supports the academy Capoeira Sul Da Bahia.
 It also supports local fishermen by loaning tools or providing wood for boat repairs and is a founding member of the Fishermen’s Association of Trancoso

 Inkaterra has been offering ecotourism and sustainable development tours in Peru since 1975.
 They are committed to scientific research and conservation and help to fund the Inkaterra Asociación, a non-profit research organisation.
 Since 1978, Inkaterra Asociación has registered 903 bird species, 362 ant species, 313 butterfly species, 100 mammal species and 1266 vascular plant species.